Frequently Asked Questions

 We would love to refill your War Horse growler.
 Actually, we would love to fill any of your growlers with War Horse beer, cider, or soda.
 However, please note that empty growlers cannot be returned for a refund.
 Besides, why would you want to return it when you can refill it!
 Other ideas can be found on Pinterest for all of you crafty folks out there.

-What states do you ship wine to?
+Where do you ship wine?